tdenkinger/resume/resume.markdown

 **phone:** 773.218.9544 / **email:** troy@denkinger.us
 **blog:** [denkinger.us](http://denkinger.us) / **github:** [github.com/tdenkinger](https://github.com/tdenkinger)

 *I am a technology leader who has spent years building teams I trust, and who trust each other, to get the job done.
-I am looking for a company and team who understand that software development is a human endeavor.*
+I'm looking for a company and team who understand that software development is a human endeavor.*

 ## Professional Experience